 The Recover Clinic was founded in 2004 by Psychotherapist, Emmy Brunner.
 Since then, we have supported thousands of clients and have achieved a sustained recovery success rate of over 90%.
 Through our internationally-available online recovery program, we help women aged sixteen and over to heal their trauma, shame, guilt, eating disorder(s), anxiety, depression, codependency, personality disorder(s), low self-esteem, relationships with themselves, others, alcohol, drugs, sex, food, money, technology, and other mental health conditions or destructive behaviours, cycles, and patterns.

-We combine evidence-based treatment with mindfulness practices and other therapies and are passionate about treating our clients as people, not patients.
-We offer a compassionate and non-judgemental experience where we empower members of our community to gain strength, wellness and independence.
-We are human-beings first, therapists second.
+We are passionate about treating our clients as people, not patients; looking beyond their symptoms and understanding who they are as an individual - their needs, their stories, their values and beliefs, their authentic selves, their passions, their purpose.
+We offer a compassionate and non-judgemental experience where we empower members of our community to gain strength, wellness, identity and independence.
+We are human beings first, clinicians second.

 Meet Our Team